Phrasing

 way: do both sheets as you go through, and use a set square or a

-similar shaped piece of thick card the same length as the page it
+similar shaped piece of thick card the same length as the page.
+It

-than even a short ruler.
+is easier to grip and position than a ruler.
 Holding the pencil at a very shallow angle

 ensures the line is done rapidly, without indentation.
-For kids

 I do not recommend the method of dividing the page

-with a vertical line, in order to shorten the writing line this
+with a vertical line, in order to shorten the writing line.
+This

 deprives you of the essential margin, doubles the number of